-Contents Section Recommendation Response and action Responsible official Completion date OIG Comment strategy and approach to ensure that NCASC's core capacity weaknesses are identified and addressed.
-The plan should be time bound with the objective of NCASC taking full responsibility for the grants as quickly as possible. for review on 11 th December 09.
-GF Secretariat Comment on Country Response: The Final Plan is yet to be (f) The institutional arrangements between the CCM, NCASC UNDP and the HIV Board should be revisited.
-All roles responsibilities and associated authorities should be clearly defined to ensure that there is no duplication.
-Is being discussed GF Secretariat Comment on Country Response: This issue is still under discussion Secretary, MoHP July, 2010 (g) The vacant positions in the PMU should be filled without further delay.
-The process should utilize the various studies and assessments that have been undertaken in the past three years to identify actions that should be taken to staffs recruited from UNDP & seconded to NCASC. (ii) Is being discussed UNDP MoHP July, 2010
+Contents Section Recommendation Response and action Responsible official Completion date OIG Comment strategy and appro ensure that NCASC capacity weaknesse identified and address plan should be time with the objective o taking full responsib the grants as qui possible.
+C's core for review on 11 th December es are 09. sed.
+The e bound GF Secretariat Comment c of NCASC Country Response: The Final Plan is yet to be (f) The institutional arrar between the CCM, UNDP and the HIV Boar be revisited.
+All responsibilities and as authorities should be defined to ensure that no duplication.
+NCASC,Is being discussedrd shouldroles,GFSecretariatssociatedCountry Response:eclearlyThis issue is still under discussion July, 2010 (g) The vacant positions PMU should be filled further delay.
+The should utilize the studies and assessme have been undertaken past three years to actions that should be without staffs recruited from UNDP & seconded to NCASC. various ents that (ii) Is being discussed n in the identify UNDP MoHP July, 2010